Overproduction: Inevitability

 According to Marx, in capitalism, improvements in technology and rising levels of productivity increase the amount of material wealth (or use values) in society while simultaneously diminishing the economic value of this wealth, thereby lowering the rate of profit—a tendency that leads to the paradox, characteristic of crises in capitalism, of "reserve army of labour" and of “poverty in the midst of plenty”, or more precisely, crises of overproduction in the midst of underconsumption.

 John Maynard Keynes formulated a theory of overproduction, which led him to propose government intervention to ensure effective demand.
 Effective demand are levels of consumption that corresponds to the level of production.
 If effective demand is achieved then there is no overproduction because all inventories are sold.
 Importantly, Keynes acknowledged that such measures could only delay and not solve overproduction.

 Say's law

 Say's law states that "The more goods [for which there is demand] that are produced, the more those goods (supply) can constitute a demand for other goods".
 Keynes summarized this "law" as asserting that "supply creates its own demand".
 The consumer's desire to trade causes the potential consumer to become a producer to create goods that can be exchanged for the goods of others, goods are directly or indirectly exchanged for other goods.
 Because goods can only be paid for by other goods, no demand can exist without prior production.
 Following Say's law, overproduction (in the economy as a whole, specific goods can still be overproduced) is only possible in a limited sense.

+Environmental impact

+Overproduction raises issues about the disposal of excess product stocks, which may have a significant environmental impact as well as raising additional waste disposal costs.
+More raw materials than necessary will have been used in production and, in some production processes, more undesirable pollution may have arisen due to the excess level of productive activity.